YoffeG/PyDynamicaLC/README.md

 # PyDynamicaLC
 Pythonic photodynamical model generator, using three different approximations.
 This code was tested on a Linux platform.

+## All functions in PyDyamicaLC must be imported, such that when integrated in a script, import as follows: from PyDynamicaLC import * (see example script)

 This code relies on several existing open-source routines, the links to and installation guides of are listed below:

 PyAstronomy